statecharts/statecharts.github.io/on-off-statechart.md

 - Whenever the "flick" event happens, the machine will alternate between the _on_ and _off_ states.
 - Whenever it enters/leaves the on state, it invokes an _action_ to turn on or off a light accordingly.

 In our refinmenent, this will _generally_ hold true, but with a few exceptions.
+The _exceptions_ will be described by introducing substates.
 We'll start off by introducing a couple of new states _within_ the off state.
 These _substates_ specialize the behaviour of the off state: It causes it to change behaviour.

+The new behaviour we're going for is to require a two second period where the "flick event" should _not_ go to the "on" state, and if the flick event happens a bit too early, that the switch now has to wait another two seconds for it to want to go to the "on" state.

 Here's the statechart: